 www.rh.com/sanfrancisco/restaurant

 Yet another unique New Year’s Eve dining experience is the Palm Court at RH.
-Furthermore, if you’re not familiar with this stunning new San Francisco restaurant, please take a closer look.
-Located in the historic Bethlehem Steel building at Pier 70, it’s part of high-end hardware store RH.
+Furthermore, if you’re unfamiliar with this stunning new San Francisco restaurant, please look closer.
+Located in the historic Bethlehem Steel building at Pier 70, it’s part of the high-end hardware store RH.
 A live fire concept, Palm Court has an immaculate setting punctuated with a breathtaking atrium.
 For your New Year’s Eve dinner consideration, you’ll experience Michelin-caliber dishes.
-For instance, your options can include Ossetra caviar, Wagyu ribeye ($110) and brazino ($52).
+For instance, your options include Ossetra caviar, Wagyu ribeye ($110), and brazino ($52).
 That’s not to say nothing of vegetarian options like cauliflower steak ($28) and maitake mushroom ($30).
 Equally important are your dessert and beverage choices, including several European and California Wine Country labels.
 Valet parking is available at this incredible new establishment that opened in May.

 Spruce